An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Low-scaling \acrshort*{bse} implementation}

 For complex materials, solving the \gls{bse} is a computationally demanding task and often not feasible in practice.
-This is particularly true when highly converged results with respect to the $\kk$-grid are required, such as to obtain precise exciton binding energies.
-The construction of the \gls{bse} matrix scales as $\bigO(N_o^2N_u^2N_k^2)$, and solving the resulting eigenvalue problem scales as $\bigO(N_o^3N_u^3N_k^3)$, quickly becoming prohibitive with increasing system size.
+This is particularly true when obtaining precise exciton binding energies require dense $\kk$-grids, such as for surfaces and 2D materials or materials with rather weak electron-hole interaction.
+The construction of the \gls{bse} matrix scales as $\bigO(N_o^2N_u^2N_{\kk}^2)$, and solving the resulting eigenvalue problem scales as $\bigO(N_o^3N_u^3N_{\kk}^3)$, quickly becoming prohibitive with increasing system size.
 To reduce the computational complexity associated with computing the matrix elements, we approximate pair products of wavefunctions using the \gls{isdf}.
-Given a set of wavefunctions $\kswf_{i\kk}(\rr)$, where $\rr$ denotes points on a discrete real-space grid of size $N_g$ for sampling the unit cell, any pair product can be approximated as an interpolation of the wavefunctions evaluated at a small number $N_\mu$ of special interpolation points $\kswf_{i\kk}(\rr_\mu)\equiv u_{i\kk}^\mu$ \cite{shao2018structure,hu2018accelerating}:
+Given a set of wavefunctions $\kswf_{i\kk}(\rr)$, where $\rr$ denotes points on a discrete real-space grid of size $N_{\rm g}$ for sampling the unit cell, any pair product can be approximated as an interpolation of the wavefunctions evaluated at a small number $N_\mu$ of special interpolation points \cite{shao2018structure,hu2018accelerating}:

-where $\zeta_\mu(\rr)$ are interpolation functions that can be computed efficiently.
+where $\zeta_\mu(\rr)$ are interpolation functions.
 The interpolation points $\left\{\rr_\mu\right\}$ themselves are obtained efficiently using a \acrfull{cvt} \cite{dong2018cvt}.
 By replacing the wavefunction pair products in \cref{eq:bse:exchange_kernel_marix_elements} and \cref{eq:bse:screened_kernel_marix_elements} with the \gls{isdf} representation, the interaction kernels are reformulated such that they can be applied efficiently to a vector without explicitly constructing the full matrix.
-When combined with a Lanczos solver, this approach significantly reduces the overall computational scaling to $\bigO(N_o N_u N_k\log N_k)$ \cite{henneke2020fast,maurer2026fastBSE}.
-In \cref{fig:fbse_spectra_timing}, we demonstrate for the example of LiF that the new implementation in \exciting reproduces the spectrum in perfect agreement with the direct approach, with improved scaling with respect to the number of $\kk$-points.
-While in this simple example, the speedup is a factor of six, it can be even two orders of magnitude for larger Hamiltonians.
+When combined with a Lanczos solver, this approach significantly reduces the overall computational scaling to $\bigO(N_o N_u N_{\kk}\log N_{\kk})$ \cite{henneke2020fast,maurer2026fastBSE}.
+In \cref{fig:fbse_spectra_timing}, we demonstrate for the example of LiF that the new implementation in \exciting reproduces the spectrum in perfect agreement with the direct approach, but with improved scaling with respect to the number of $\kk$-points.
+While in this simple example, the speedup is a factor of six, it can be even two orders of magnitude for larger unit cells or systems requiring very dense \gls{bz} samplings.